Starcounter/Docs/guides/puppet-web-apps/html-template-guidelines/README.md

 ### Guideline 1: Separate Functionality and Layout

-To make applications look great when running independently while allowing them to visually blend with other applications, it is beneficial to separate the functionality and layout in the HTML template.
+To make applications look great when running independently while also allowing them to visually blend with other applications, it is beneficial to separate the functionality and layout in the HTML template.
 This is easily accomplished using the `<template is="starcounter-composition">` element.

 The basic boilerplate of a Starcounter HTML template, which is created by adding a `Starcounter HTML template with dom-bind` file in Visual Studio, looks like this: